Larshalvorhansen/LambdaTheSimulationProject/mainProject/ModelProject/DataPipeline/README.md

 # 📊 Data Pipeline Overview

-The goal of this module is to build a **free, continuously updated, and reliable database** that aggregates key metrics from multiple sources.
+The goal of this data pipeline is to build a **free, continuously updated, and reliable database** that aggregates key metrics from multiple sources.

 ## 🎯 Objectives